 Spousal Support or Alimony

-In Texas, either spouse has the right to ask the court to award them post divorce spousal support, commonly called alimony, under certain circumstances.
-Texas law limits these circumstances, as well as the amount awarded and duration of payment, a bit more strictly than other states.
-That being said, if you do fit the criteria, you need an attorney who can help you to petition the court for the relief you need to get back on your feet after a divorce.
-At the Law Offices of Shawn H. Smith, I understand that a divorce can mean a major shift in your ability to provide for yourself, and I will help you get what you need from the divorce process in order for you to get your life back in order.
+In Colorado, either spouse has the right to ask the court to award them post divorce spousal support, commonly called alimony, under certain circumstances.
+Colorado law limits these circumstances, as well as the amount awarded and duration of payment.
+If you do fit the criteria, you need an attorney who can help you to petition the court for the relief you need to get back on your feet after a divorce.

 I can also help to defend you if someone is erroneously seeking support from you.
 I understand that divorce can be a contentious and expensive process, and you need to be sure that you are not required to give more than your fair share.
 Call me today with your spousal maintenance defense questions- the first consultation is free.

-Shawn H. Smith is an experienced family law attorney serving San Antonio, Seguin, New Braunfels, San Marcos, Floresville and more.
+Shawn H. Smith is an experienced family law attorney serving Fort Collins and the surrounding areas.
 Call today for your free consultation, available nights and weekends for your convenience.